dpharris/OlcbRefresh/README.md

  - Write additional support and glue code for the Application.

 ## Example Applications
+The provided examples will give some ideas of how to accomplish sample projects.
+They can form the basis of and be adapted for a new Application, or used for inspiration.
  - **OlcbBasicNode** implements a simple node which exercises most of the protocols.
 It has two inputs and two outputs.
 Each input has two Producer-eventIDs and each output has two Consumer-eventIDs, so 8 eventIDs in total.
 This Application makes use of the ButtonLed library to control two buttons and two LEDs.
 In addition, it implements the BG (Blue-Gold) protocol to allow the **teaching** of eventIDs between this node and others.
 - **OlcbServoPCA8695** implements driving a number of servos from a PCA8695 PWM chip.
 It shows how to write a different **pceCallback()**.
 It also uses **userConfigWrite()** to allow real-time updating of a servo positions from a **UI Tool**, such as **JMRI** or **Model Railroad System**.